 Anderson University harp program aims to help students develop individual artistry, as well as offer them boundless opportunities to perform in collaborative, orchestral, band, choral, operatic, and jazz settings.
 The curriculum includes studies in the instrument’s technique, repertoire, literature, audition preparation, competition skills, and pedagogy.
-It is the home of the annual Anderson University Harp Camp.
+It is also home of the Anderson University Harp Camp.

-As a harp scholar, she is the first person to publish an in-depth analysis on the New Method for the Harp by the early nineteenth century English harp virtuoso Elias Parish Alvars, which was published in the 2011 Winter issue of the American Harp Journal.
-Dr. Fan has been elected as a member to Pi Kappa Lambda, the National Music Honor Society, and classified by the US Government as an Alien of Extraordinary Abilities in the Arts.
+Dr. Fan has received her bachelor’s degree with highest distinction in both harp and piano from the Queensland Conservatorium of Music (Griffith University) in Australia, and her master’s degree, Artist Diploma, and Doctor of Music in harp performance from Indiana University studying with distinguished professor Susann McDonald.
+As a harp scholar, Dr. Fan is the first person to publish an in-depth analysis on the New Method for the Harp by the early 19th-century English harp virtuoso Elias Parish Alvars, which was published in the 2011 winter issue of the American Harp Journal.
+Dr. Fan has also been elected as a member to Pi Kappa Lambda, the National Music Honor Society, and classified by the US Government as an Alien of Extraordinary Abilities in the Arts.